-How to use the command "diffoscope" (with examples)
+How to use the command 'diffoscope' (with examples)

-How to use the command "diffoscope" (with examples)
+How to use the command 'diffoscope' (with examples)

-Use case 1: Compare two files
+Use case 1: Comparing two files

 Code: